Free & Open Source · No Cloud · No Subscription

 smart-reset.exe

-Everything in one executable — camera control, colour reset, and NDI monitor with practical scopes.
+Everything in one executable — camera control, color reset, and NDI monitor with practical scopes.
 Panasonic and BirdDog support included.
 NDI runtime bundled.

 Download from GitHub